 Bridges in Mathematics curriculum is a thought-provoking, hands-on, process-oriented program that is used in kindergarten through fifth grade.
-Bridges encourage students to engage with mathematical concepts through application, exciting games, and manipulatives coupled with the whole group and individual investigations.
+Bridges encourage students to engage with mathematical concepts through application, exciting games, and manipulatives coupled with whole group and individual investigations.

 Project Based Learning (PBL) is often the vehicle we use to provide student-centered learning in science and social studies.
-When engaged in a PBL unit, our students are acquiring 21st Century skills such as problem-solving, critical thinking, communication, creativity, and collaboration.
+When engaged in a PBL unit, our students are acquiring 21st century skills such as problem-solving, critical thinking, communication, creativity, and collaboration.
 This also provides a strong foundation for developing students as scientific thinkers and historians.

-Art, music, Spanish, library, STEAM and physical education, as well as community service opportunities, field trips, and guest speakers, help to construct a broad and deep foundation of skills and knowledge for the development of the whole child.
+Art, music, Spanish, library, STEAM, and physical education, as well as community service opportunities, field trips, and guest speakers, help to construct a broad and deep foundation of skills and knowledge for the development of the whole child.

 Students are taught by caring, creative, and highly knowledgeable teachers who strive to meet each student’s learning needs through a variety of instructional methods.
 Parent involvement is essential to the students’ success and is an integral component of the Lower School program.
 Balancing the academic program with the students’ social, emotional, and physical growth is important.
 Learning to be a kind, respectful, and responsible person is revered.